NC State Extension Publications

 In greenhouse or nursery settings, clean cultural practices and proper watering usually prevent fungus gnat infestations.
 Repair leaky watering systems and do not allow algal buildup anywhere, not just on the benches.
 Since fungus gnats prefer potting mixes containing peat moss and abundant moisture, consider using bark mixes and avoid overwatering ornamental plants.
 Fungus gnats are sometimes introduced in peat moss and plant plugs.
 Decoy pots of sprouting grain are attractive to females that lay eggs in these pots.
 Afterwards, the pots should be submerged in boiling water or the contents destroyed in some manner every two weeks to destroy the eggs and maggots.
 Sticky card traps and fresh potato slices can be used as monitoring tools when used correctly.

 In turfgrasses the "snakes" of darkwinged fungus gnat maggots are rarely of any consequence in the landscape, although some homeowners desire control.
 A pyrethroid lawn and garden spray (permethrin, bifenthrin) is adequate.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish—avoid using pyrethroids around pools, ponds, and streams).
 For information about controlling fungus gnat adults indoors, see Fungus Gnats Indoors.

 Fungus gnats have few efficient natural enemies.
 A predaceous nematode, Steinernema bibionis, has reduced fungus gnats in mushroom houses 85 percent.
 Another nematode, Steinernema carpocapsae, is now on the market for fungus gnat control in greenhouses.
 A small, soil-dwelling predatory mite, Hypoaspis miles, feeds on fungus gnat larvae and is commercially available and compatible with nematodes and Bacillus thuringiensis var.israelensis.
 Some species of fungus gnats in mushroom houses have developed up to 47-fold resistance to pyrethroid insecticides.